olli0601/PANGEA.HIV.sim/README.md

 #### Seed sequences

 Each index case is assigned a seed sequence.
 The date associated with the sequence is either 1980.0 or, for viral introductions after 1980, the time of infection of the index case.
-To assign seed sequences, the evolutionary model proceeds by default as follows.
-One starting sequence is randomly sampled from a pool of pre-specified sequences from 1970 (see below).
-Root edges connect this starting sequence with each index case.
-With this approach, the phylogenies below each index case are all part of a well-defined tree.
+To obtain a well-defined tree, the seed sequences are evolved from one starting sequence (parameter `startseq.mode`).
+The starting sequence is randomly sampled from a pool of pre-specified sequences by date (parameter `index.starttime.mode`, see also next section).
+To begin constructing the simulated phylogeny, the starting sequence is connected to each index case by a root edge.
+The length of the root edge is the time between the date of the starting sequence and the time of viral introduction.

-The date of the starting sequences is was chosen so that the estimated TMRCA of the simulated sequences is consistent with current phylogenetic estimates of the origin of subtype C sequences in sub-Saharan Africa (Walker, Pybus, Rambaut, & Holmes, 2005).
-Optionally, multiple starting sequences, each for one index case, can be randomly sampled from a pool of pre-specified sequences from 1970
+By default, one starting sequence is sampled at random from pre-specified starting sequences from 1970 (`startseq.mode="one"`, `index.starttime.mode="fix1970"`).
+The date of the starting sequence is chosen so that the estimated TMRCA of the simulated sequences under a root-to-tip divergence plot is consistent with current phylogenetic estimates of the origin of subtype C sequences in sub-Saharan Africa (Walker, Pybus, Rambaut, & Holmes, 2005).
-(parameter `startseq.mode`).
-Optionally, the date of the starting sequences can be set further into the past (parameter `index.starttime.mode`).

-The following figure shows part of a simulated phylogeny: a single starting sequence evolves into four sub-clades.
+The following figure shows part of a simulated phylogeny under default parameters: a single starting sequence evolves into four sub-clades.
 These four sub-clades correspond to four transmission chains after their introduction in the regional population.
 The four sub-clades are connected with a root edge from the index case to the starting sequence.

 ![alt tag](https://github.com/olli0601/PANGEA.HIV.sim/blob/master/man/fig_viralintro.png)